 Give the family a satisfying breakfast, like porridge, grainy cereal, grainy bread, a smoothie or fruit.
-This will enable kids to start the day well-fueled and reduce “sugar cravings” too early in the day.
+This will enable kids to start the day well-fuelled and reduce “sugar cravings” too early in the day.

 2. Include protein

-Include protein with snacks to reduce the glycaemic load.
+Include protein with snacks to reduce the glycemic load.
 Adding in protein helps to slow down the sugar rush into blood streams.
 Foods like nut butter on toast or crackers, nut bars, yoghurt, cheese and crackers, veggies and hummus, boiled eggs, or dried legumes are all good choices here.

 3. Include fibre

 Include fibre with snacks, which also helps to slow down the release of sugar into the bloodstream.
-Think grainy crackers, fresh fruit, nuts, grainy bread, yoghurt, hommus, pesto, homemade wholemeal muffins, cakes or my popular brownie.
+Think grainy crackers, fresh fruit, nuts, grainy bread, yoghurt, hummus, pesto, homemade wholemeal muffins, cakes or my popular brownie.

 4. Spread out the treats

-Allow kids to have a certain amount of chocolate in a one sitting and then send them outside to run around (and pop the remaining chocolate away for later).
+Allow kids to have a certain amount of chocolate in one sitting and then send them outside to run around (and pop the remaining chocolate away for later).